1. Home

 • It's easy to get one for free.

-• You still have the chance of receiving a message from a sponsor.
+• You have the chance of receiving a message from a sponsor.

 Disadvantages of a Voice Mail Box Telephone Number: